Mixture of Experts based Multi-task Supervise Learning from Crowds: Proposed Methodology

 where the function $\bm{\tau}(\cdot)$ is used to determine the distribution center, which can be found using methods such as kernel density estimation, mean, median, etc. According to the MMLC model, the outcome of the Oracle Worker Finding method (MMLC-owf) for inferring the ground truth of item $x_i$ can be expressed as follows:

-\textbf{Truth Inference Framework by Data Filling (MMLC-df):} In addition to the MMLC-owf method, we propose a truth inference framework using data filling under the MMLC model called MMLC-df, which utilizes the sparsity of crowdsourced data.
+\textbf{MMLC with Data Filling (MMLC-df):} In addition to the MMLC-owf method, we propose a method using data filling under the MMLC model called MMLC-df, which utilizes the sparsity of crowdsourced data.
 A new crowdsourced dataset $\mathcal{D}'$ is constructed through data filling as follows:

-Subsequently, any truth inference method applied to this new crowdsourced dataset can infer higher-quality ground truth compared to that obtained from the original data.
+Subsequently, any learning-from-crowds method applied to this new crowdsourced dataset can infer higher-quality ground truth compared to that obtained from the original data.